Check out these resource categories:

 - Critical Thinking on the Web -- essays and information from Art to Web Page Evaluation, part of the Austhinksite

-- The Fallacy Files -- collected and defined by Gary Curtis
+- The Fallacy Files -- collected and defined by Gary Curtis, with updates about current events, book and movie reviews, and logic puzzles to sharpen your analytic skills

-- A Field Guide to Critical Thinking by James Lett, Professor of Anthropology at Indian River Community College in Florida
+- A Field Guide to Critical Thinking-- a classic by James Lett, Professor of Anthropology at Indian River Community College in Florida

 What the Web does well -- mountains of neatly interconnected information.

-- NYPL Digital Gallery -- "access to over 700,000 images digitized from primary sources and printed rarities in the collections of The New York Public Library, including illuminated manuscripts, historical maps, vintage posters, rare prints and photographs, illustrated books, printed ephemera, and more."
+- NYPL Digital Gallery -- "Explore 674,606 images digitized from primary sources and printed rarities in the collections of The New York Public Library, including illuminated manuscripts, historical maps, vintage posters, rare prints and photographs, illustrated books, printed ephemera, and more."

 - The Free Dictionary-- " The world's most comprehensive dictionary," it says, and it does provide a large resource in English and thirteen other languages as well as medical and legal terminology.